eclipse-sumo/sumo/docs/web/docs/Netedit/neteditPopupFunctions.md

 - *Straighten edge*: Allow to restore the visual shape of an edge

 ![](../images/neteditStraighten1.png)
-With the operation move visual shape of an edge can be modificed
+With the operation move visual shape of an edge can be modified

 ![](../images/neteditStraighten2.png)
 Straighten edge restore the original shape of an edge